-Ross Barkan is an award-winning journalist and writer recognized for his bold reporting and incisive commentary on New York’s spineless political class.
+Ross Barkan is an award-winning investigative journalist and educator recognized for his bold reporting and incisive commentary on New York’s spineless political class.
 As a columnist for the Village Voice and the Guardian, and as a contributor to many other leading publications, Ross has been unafraid to take on the powerful interests trying to screw over working class New Yorkers.

 Exposing firsthand how politicians fail us convinced Ross that he needed to step up to hold the system accountable from the inside.
 His reporting has unearthed corruption at City Hall, Albany, and in his home borough of Brooklyn.
 Tirelessly scrutinizing local machine politics, our ailing transportation system, and the unscrupulous state legislature, Ross has distinguished himself as one of the rare journalists willing to speak truth to power.